 This seems to extend even more to their own children, a phenomenon that we see in many family owned companies where the old, often senile, patriarch rules supreme and holds the strings of power.

 That is also why such organizations finally break-up, usually with a lot of rancor, as the rebellion against authority comes to a head and the son has no alternative but to break away.

-This fear of failure has many respectable names: Consolidation of gains, Stability, Creating Permanence and so on.
+This fear of failure has many respectable names: Consolidation of gains, Stability, Respecting elders or tradition, Creating Permanence and so on.

 What is forgotten is that life is about change and positive change is growth.
 That growth is not looking with a satisfied glow at what exists, but always to seek what might be.
 And that all growth is essentially characterized by a lack of stability, living with impermanence and spending what you have, to fuel what you aspire to create.
 This is forgotten, not by chance or accident.
 It is forgotten deliberately, albeit sometimes unconsciously.
 And it is done to deal with the fear of failure if one continues to take risk.

 In my view, the alternative is to practice change even when there is no need for it.